skukla/vm-from-scratch/README.md

 4. Card Verification Number: `123`
 5. Save for later use: `Yes`

 Optiona: Once you've placed the order, sign out as Sharon.
-Next, find *Push It Messenger Bag* and add back the quantity you purchased.
+Next, fufill the order on the backend (create an invoice and a shipment).
+Then, find *Push It Messenger Bag* and add back the quantity you purchased.

 <a id="marketing"></a>
 #### Marketing